SalomePlatform/shaper/src/BuildPlugin/doc/vertexFeature.rst

 .. centered::
   Create vertices

 Select one or several vertices in the viewer.
+It also allowed to select a whole sketch result in the object browser, then all start and end points of the sketch segments will be added into result.
+Checkbox **Compute intersections** forces to include intersection vertices of edges of the selected sketch.

 **Apply** button creates vertices.